roshanrahman/newportfolio/assets/casestudies/nitya-gaan/article.md

 The feedback on the design was positive.
 People noticed the newer, vibrant look and they expressed that it looked less cluttered.
 Chintan enthusiastically began implementing it.

-On Play Store, the app has received very high ratings, the crisp UX and the quality of content was well appreciated.
+On the Google Play Store, the app has received very high ratings, the crisp UX and the quality of content was well appreciated.

 Soon, after the redesigned app was published, the community members who really liked the app recommended it to their friends and family, and since then it has received thousands of downloads.